 The families on Largo Farm are:

-Judy Ternier and Tom and Johnny Burns with Janice, Shawn, Christopher, Rowan, and Robin Sanford Beck.
+Judy Ternier and Tom Burns, Johnny Burns, and Rowan Sanford Beck.